 How can the spread of coronavirus be prevented?

-Although slowing the spread of the virus is a huge challenge, China has been able to reduce the number of new cases, and steps to prevent the spread are now in place across the world.
-Remember that frequent and careful hand washing is the most effective way to stop the virus being transmitted.
+Although slowing the spread of the virus is a huge challenge, many countries have been able to reduce the number of new cases, and steps to prevent the spread are now in place across the world.
+Social distancing is a key part of the UK's response, along with frequent hand washing, ventilation and the use of face coverings in places where it's difficult to keep a safe distance from other people.
 For the latest medical advice, visit the NHS website.

 Will my travel insurance cover me?

 Each travel insurance policy is different, so you'll need to consult the terms and conditions of your own policy to check exactly what is covered.
-Most policies will cover cancellation if the Foreign & Commonwealth Office advise against all travel to your holiday destination, provided that you purchased the insurance before that country was declared off-limits.
-If you are travelling to a destination that the FCO considers safe for travel, your insurance is unlikely to cover any losses if you cancel.
+Most policies will cover cancellation if the Foreign, Commonwealth & Development Office advise against all travel to your holiday destination, provided that you purchased the insurance before that country was declared off-limits.
+If you are travelling to a destination that the FCDO considers safe for travel, your insurance is unlikely to cover any losses if you cancel.
 However, many cruise lines and airlines are currently relaxing their policies and allowing guests to amend upcoming trips with reduced or waived penalties.